Understanding Drug Rehab Detoxification

 Do Drug Rehab Medications Have Addiction Potential?

-A number of the drugs used in detox have addiction potential, and most of them can only be issued by a certified physician.
+A number of the drugs used in detox have addiction potential, and a certified physician can only issue most of them.
 These drugs are listed under schedule II, III or IV, indicating the potential of their abuse.
 For instance, opioid drugs like codeine, morphine, oxycodone and hydrocodone are used to relieve pain in opioid detoxification.
 However, they act on the central nervous system, and the brain produces a euphoric effect that can be addictive.

 According to the BBC, misuse of prescriptions for non-medical purposes is rampant in the UK because they are easily available over the counter.
 (14) Methadone is an opioid agonist that’s readily available in clinics and used for heroin detox.
 However, this drug can cause dependence when used for a long period, even though it doesn’t produce the same high as other opioids.
 That’s why methadone prescriptions need to be highly regulated.

-The Importance of Detox for Substance Abuse Disorders
+The Importance of Detox of Substance Abuse Disorders

 Detoxification reduces the strength of a disorder in individuals who need to abstain or who are required to maintain sobriety.
 The first and most critical step in addiction treatment is removing drugs or alcohol from the client’s system because most drugs are capable of remaining in the body for several days, or even months, after the last use.

-Drug detox is important for substance use disorders because it is the first major step a person struggling with addiction takes towards a drug-free life full.
-Without drug detox, a client may be exposed to gruelling health problems like cancer, heart problems, hallucinations and kidney and liver failure.
+Drug detox is essential for substance use disorders because it is the first significant step a person struggling with addiction takes towards a drug-free life full.
+Without drug detox, a client may be exposed to difficult health problems like cancer, heart problems, hallucinations and kidney and liver failure.
 (10)

 A person who has undergone detoxification is likely to experience the following health benefits: